carsten-gross/ts2shout/README.md

 sterr.

 The other mode is CGI (common gateway interface) mode.
-This avoids hasseling around with shoutcast like parameters (liky icy-sr, icy-br etc.) which are read directly from the mpeg transport stream and output in the corrosponding and required header lines.
+This avoids hasseling around with shoutcast like parameters (like icy-sr, icy-br etc.) which are read directly from the mpeg transport stream and output in the corresponding and required header lines.
 To support this mode libcurl is used for accessing tvheadend.
 This means libcurl (and the corrosponding libcurl-dev package for compiling) is required for ts2shout to work.